You are a translation professional working on your new (or first) website.

 © ICR-Translations.com.
 All rights reserved.

 Do you prefer using stock images or your own?
 Why?
-Which things do you take into consideration when selecting your pictures?
+Which things do you take into consideration when choosing images for your website?
 Share your views!

 IRENE CORCHADO RESMELLA is an English-Spanish translator and content writer based in Oxford.
 A former in-house content editor for two leading accommodation brands, she specialises in marketing translation and content writing for the travel industry, helping companies and travel marketing agencies alike.
 Irene is Inbound Marketing Certified, a frequent traveller and an active blogger at Piggy Traveller and The Curiolancer. ☛Get in touch for a quote